Ritesh2006-yadav/OS-PROJECT/README.md

 FIFO Page Replacement Algorithm

 The program simulates the FIFO page replacement algorithm.
 It loads pages into memory frames in the order they arrive.
 When a new page must be inserted, the oldest page is replaced using a circular pointer.
 After each request, frame status is printed, and total page faults are counted and displayed.

+Least Recently Used Algorithm

+The program implements the LRU page replacement algorithm.
+It tracks how recently each frame was used using a time counter.
+When a page fault occurs, the page with the oldest last-used time is replaced.
+Each step prints the current frames, and the total number of page faults is displayed.